-Allowing team members to bring your attention to big and small challenges they face puts them in a positive position to find solutions that will overcome problems quickly.
+Allowing team members to bring your attention to big and small challenges they face puts them in a favorable position to find solutions that will overcome problems quickly.

 2. What wins have you had in the past week?

-People enjoy the chance to share successes, and this provides employees with a chance for a small celebration of their work and to enjoy some peer recognition.
-It also allows them to focus on what is great about their job, and you will be able to determine what they consider triumphs in relation to business goals.
+People enjoy the chance to share successes, and this provides employees with a small celebration of their work and to enjoy some peer recognition.
+It also allows them to focus on what is great about their job, and you will be able to determine what they consider triumphs to business goals.

 3. How do you feel and what is the team’s morale level on a scale of 1 – 5?

 It is imperative that you know how your employees feel about their work and for you to inquire.
 It helps them feel appreciated and heard, which in turn boosts motivation and workplace happiness.
-Staff also become more self-aware and gain a better insight of their colleagues needs when they answer this.
+Staff also become more self-aware and gain a better insight into their colleague’s needs when they answer this.

 4. How can I make you more successful in your role?

-Employee successes and goals evolve over time as they develop with the business.
-Asking for feedback on how you can support their development provides them with the opportunity to identify areas for further achievement and what they need to reach their personal, and the business’s, aims.
+Employee successes and goals evolve as they develop with the business.
+Asking for feedback on how you can support their development provides them with the opportunity to identify areas for further achievement and what they need to reach their personal and the business’s aims.
 This question encourages better engagement and happier teams.

 5. What was the best thing that happened to you this week – in or out of work?